-Transcripts of credit are available through the Academic Records and Registration office.
+Transcripts of credit are available through The Registrar's office.
 Policies and procedures governing the issuance of transcripts are as follows:

-- 1. Financial obligations to the Graduate School must be satisfied. - 2.
+- 1. All financial obligations to The Graduate School must be satisfied. - 2.
 Requests for transcripts must include the student's signature for release of this confidential information. - 3.
 Transcript requests by fax, telephone or e-mail are not accepted. - 4.
 A transcript fee of \$10 per copy is charged.